Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Proof of Theorem Proof of Theorem 1

 We have

 where

 Define

-We have, since $|\bar{B}_{s}^{r}|\leq\Vert B\Vert_{0}$,
+We have, since $|\bar{B}_{s}^{r}|\leq\| B\|_{0}$,

 for all $k\in\mathbb{R}$, independently of $x$ and $r$, simply because $B$ is bounded.
-Hence an infinite dimensional version of Girsanov's Theorem with respect to a cylindrical Wiener process (the proof of which is included in Appendix, see Theorem \ref{tA1}) applies and gives us that
+Hence an infinite-dimensional version of Girsanov's theorem with respect to a cylindrical Wiener process (the proof of which is included in the \hyperref[app]{Appendix}; see Theorem~\ref{tA1}) applies and gives us that

-is a cylindrical Wiener process on $\left( \Omega, {\mathcal F}, \left( {\mathcal F}_{t}\right) _{t\in\left[ 0,T\right] },\widetilde{\mathbb{P}}_{r}\right) $ where $\left. \frac{d\widetilde{\mathbb{P}}_{r}}{d\mathbb{P}}\right\vert _{{\mathcal F}_{T} }=\rho_{r}$.
+is a cylindrical Wiener process on $ ( \Omega, {\mathcal F}, ( {\mathcal F}_{t} )_{t\in[ 0,T ] },\widetilde{\mathbb{P}}_{r} ) $ where $\frac{d\widetilde{\mathbb{P}}_{r}}{d\mathbb{P}}|_{{\mathcal F}_{T} }=\rho_{r}$.
 Hence

 is the sum of a stochastic integral which is Gaussian with respect to $\widetilde{\mathbb{P}}_{r}$, plus the independent (because ${\mathcal F}_{0} $-measurable) random variable $e^{tA}x$.
 Its law is uniquely determined by $A$, $r$ and the law of $x$.